guynir42/AstroRetriever/README.md

-Data that is saved to disk is automatically retrieved by `virtualobserver` so that each call to a method like `run()` on the project object or `download_all_sources()` on the observatory object will continue from where it left off.
+Data that is saved to disk is automatically retrieved by `virtualobserver` so that each call to a method like `run()` on the project object or `download_all_sources()` on the observatory object will continue from where it left off, skipping the sources and files it has already completed.

 ### Data folders

-Raw data is downloaded from separate surveys, and is saved under the `DATA_ROOT` folder, in a separate folder for each observatory
+Raw data is downloaded from separate surveys, and is saved under the `DATA_ROOT` folder,
+(by default this is given by the environmental variable `VO_DATA`).
-(observatory names are pushed to upper case when used in folder names).
+Under that folder data is saved in a separate folder for each observatory (observatory names are pushed to upper case when used in folder names).
 For example, saving data from ZTF will put the raw data files into the `DATA_ROOT/ZTF` folder.